Soccer-Man Utd supporters demand change in ownership structure after Super League turmoil | Sports-Games

 Soccer-Man Utd supporters demand change in ownership structure after Super League turmoil

-In an emergency fan forum on Friday, the Manchester United Supporters Trust (MUST) urged the Glazer family to take immediate and decisive action to protect the future interests of the club.
-In a statement, the trust asked for independent directors to be appointed to the board and urged the owners to work with fans to put in place a share scheme accessible to all and with the same voting rights as those held by the Glazer family.
+In the statement, signed by the majority of Fans' Forum members, including Manchester United Supporters Trust representative, Ian Stirling, fans asked for independent directors to be appointed to the board.
+They also urged the owners to work with fans to put in place a share scheme accessible to all and with the same voting rights as the Glazer family.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)